alphariver/react-rails-template/README.md

 The template will perform the following steps:

-1. Ask for which option you want in this proeject
+1. Ask for options you want in this proeject
   > Apply Capistrano ? / Apply Devise ? / Git remote url ? / Add server IP, username, domain, SSL configs ? (if Capistrano) / Apply UI Template ?
 (Bootstrap or MaterialUI)
 2. Generate your application files and directories based on given options.
 3. Add useful gems and good configs